garrandall/popular-music-data/tracks/rivers-of-babylon-boney-m.md

 By the rivers of Babylon (Rough bits of Babylon)
 There we sat down (You hear the people cry)
 Ye-eah we wept, (They need their God)
 When we remembered Zion.
-(Ooh, have the power)
+(Oh, have the power)